DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 The [innerHTML](https://w3c.github.io/DOM-Parsing/#the-innerhtml-mixin) property allows to get the HTML inside the element as a string.

 We can also modify it.
-So it’s one of the most powerful ways to change the page.
+So it's one of the most powerful ways to change the page.

 The example shows the contents of `document.body` and then replaces it completely: